srl-labs/containerlab/docs/manual/kinds/srl.md

 INFO[0004] clab-srl02-srl2 output: /system:
     Generated checkpoint '/etc/opt/srlinux/checkpoint/checkpoint-0.json' with name 'checkpoint-2020-12-03T15:12:49.892Z' and comment ''
 ```

+### TLS
+By default containerlab will generate TLS certificates and keys for each SR Linux node of a lab.
+The TLS related files that containerlab creates are located in the so-called CA directory which can be located by the `<lab-directory>/ca/` path.
+Here is a list of files that containerlab creates relative to the CA directory

+1. Root CA certificate - `root/root-ca.pem`
+2. Root CA private key - `root/root-ca-key.pem`
+3. Node certificate - `<node-name>/<node-name>.pem`
+4. Node private key - `<node-name>/<node-name>-key.pem`

+The generated TLS files will persist between lab deployments.
+This means that if you destroyed a lab and deployed it again, the TLS files from initial lab deployment will be used.

+In case a user-provided certificates/keys need to be used, the `root-ca.pem`, `<node-name>.pem` and `<node-name>-key.pem` files must be copied by the paths outlined above for containerlab to take them into account when deploying a lab.

 ### License
 SR Linux containers require a license file to be provided.
 With a [`license`](../nodes.md#license) directive it's possible to provide a path to a license file that will be used for srl nodes.